pantheon-systems/documentation/source/_docs/cookies.md

 <div class="alert alert-info" role="alert">
 <h4 class="info">Note</h4>
-<p>If the value has already been set, do not set the cookie again in the response.
-Varnish cannot cache a response that contains a <code>Set-Cookie:</code> header.
+<p markdown="1">If the value has already been set, do not set the cookie again in the response.
+Varnish cannot cache a response that contains a `Set-Cookie:` header.
 </p></div>

 If the value is **not** set, respond with `setcookie()` to serve cached content for subsequent requests within the defined cookie lifetime.